ErfanRasti/AnalogCommunicationSystems/README.md

 # AnalogCommunicationSystems
-In this repository I share my MATLAB code about analog communication systems tutorial.
+In this repository I share my MATLAB codes about analog communication systems tutorial.

 Section 1 - Basic Signals And Plotting
 Section 2 - Fourier Series And Transforms